githubtraining/write-a-ll-course/responses/14_troubleshooting.md

 ## I can't find the place to import

-There are a few different ways to start a course:
+There are a few different ways to create a course:

 - Through the Learning Lab course builder
 - Manually

-If you do this manually, follow the instructions in the ["Create the course on Learning Lab (manual option"](https://lab.github.com/docs/course-ownership-and-repositories#manual-repository-setup) paragraph.
+Since we used the manual method in this course, follow the instructions in the ["Create the course on Learning Lab (manual option"](https://lab.github.com/docs/course-ownership-and-repositories#manual-repository-setup) paragraph.

 This should lead you to a URL that looks like `https://lab.github.com/:owner/new`. _(Ex: https://lab.github.com/githubtraining/new)_